[cnuk_number number=”0300 200 1122″ position=”top” name=”DVSA”]

 Theory Test booking number opening times

-Currently, the DVSA and their Theory Test Call Forwarding to the Helpline are only available throughout the week.
+Currently, the DVSA and their Theory Test helpline are only available throughout the week.
 You can reach them from 8am – 4pm, Monday to Friday, with the department being closed on weekends and on Bank Holidays.

 If you’re looking to get in touch with the DVLA theory test booking number team, call 0300 200 1122 now to have a member of their team organise a time and date to suit you.